OpenSmartHub/OpenSmartHub/DeviceCreationGuidelines.md

 #Device Creation Guidelines

-0. Make a new javascript file for the new device type.
+0. Make a new javascript file for the new device type by following the example below or `NewDeviceExample.js`.
-0. Create the new Device Object Type like so:
   ```
   /*
   // Device Type - this is used for reference